-Key Baking Terms used in the Hotel Industry
+Key Baking Terms Used in the Hotel Industry

 Albumen: The principal protein found in egg whites.

-Baking Soda: Sodium bicarbonate, an alkaline compound that releases carbon dioxide gas when combined with an acid and moisture; used to leaven baked goods.
+Baking Soda: Sodium bicarbonate, an alkaline compound that releases carbon dioxide gas when combined with an acid and moisture; is used to leaven baked goods.

-Baking Powder: A mixture of sodium bicarbonate and one or more acids, generally the cream of tartar and/ or sodium aluminium sulfate, used to leaven baked goods; it releases carbon dioxide gas if moisture is present in a formula.
+Baking Powder: A mixture of sodium bicarbonate and one or more acids, generally the cream of tartar and/ or sodium aluminum sulfate, used to leaven baked goods; it releases carbon dioxide gas if moisture is present in a formula.

-Bake / Baking: To cook food by surrounding it with hot dry air. similar to roasting, the term baking is usually applied to bread, pastries, vegetables and fish.
+Bake / Baking: To cook food by surrounding it with hot dry air. similar to roasting, the term baking is usually applied to bread, pastries, vegetables, and fish.

 Beurre manié (burr-man-yay): The method of combining equal amounts by weight of flour and soft, whole.

 Breaded / Breading: Coating a food item with bread or crumbs.
-Such food items are then usually fried, baked or broiled.
+Such food items are then usually fried, baked, or broiled.

 Butter Cream Icing: A combination of powdered sugar and /or sugar syrup with butter and/or shortening and possibly other ingredients to form an icing.

-Blend: The incorporation of ingredients thoroughly, either by hand or with a machine.
+Blend The incorporation of ingredients thoroughly, either by hand or with a machine.

-Chill: To cool a mixture until its cold, but not frozen.
+Chill: To cool a mixture until it’s cold, but not frozen.

-Coat: Process of spreading a surface with cream, flour, sugar etc.
+Coat: Process of spreading a surface with cream, flour, sugar, etc.

 Coddle: To poach gently in barely simmering liquid.